miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Blocked a way from the SM hub into the junkyard before it's opened.
 Delayed Mercurio cutscene to make player move where he can see it.
 Fixed a line of Kilpatrick to prevent restarting the Carson quest.
+Darkened more ground floor lamps at beachhouse after power is off.

 The Asylum:
 +Added one more Jeanette encounter with enough Seduction and blood.
 +Granted Humanity for persuading Therese and Jeanette to make peace.
-+Added Dominate for Danielle and prevented dead Chunk from dancing.
++Added Domination to Danielle and prevented dead Chunk from dancing.
 +Made it easier to save Jeanette and made Tourette give you her gun.
 Fixed Jeanette taking knife, PC, music and some elevator problems.
 Persuading Jeanette and Therese to conciliate is like intended now.